 If all that isn’t enticing enough, let me add that this dish can be prepared and plated in less than 30 minutes in one cast-iron skillet.
 You heard me right, just one!!
 This dish is a quick and easy, healthy(ish) gluten-free vegetarian one-pan meal.

-- Butter: Or olive oil.
+- Butter: Could sub for olive oil.

 - Garlic

-- Black pepper
+- Ground black pepper

-- Cayenne pepper: Because everything’s better with a little heat.
-Right???
+- Cayenne pepper: Because everything’s better with a little heat, right???
 Should you disagree, leave it out!
 No biggie.

 - Ground sage

-Turn broiler on to high heat.
+1. Set your oven’s broiler function on to high heat.

 Cover and refrigerate for up to four days.